glasspage/UnitySync/README.md

 UnitySync is a real-time collaboration add-on for **Unity Editor 2021.3+**.
 It lets multiple people work in the same Unity project with live scene editing, project-file synchronization, shared Scene view presence, and spectating.

 > [!IMPORTANT]
-> UnitySync directly changes scenes and project files while a session is active.
-It creates local scene backups before sessions, but source control or another project backup is still recommended.
+> UnitySync directly changes scenes and project files while a session is active.<br>It creates local scene backups before sessions, but source control or a project backup is still recommended.

 ## Features